GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 - It requires specifying special `this` [anaphoric pronoun](https://gchristensen.github.io/ishell/res/tutorial.html#anaphora) in place of the first arbitrary-text argument value if there is an active selection and values of other arbitrary-text arguments, if there are more than one, contain spaces.
-If there is no selection, `this` is considered as a literal value of an argument.
+If there is no selection, `this` is considered as the literal value of an argument.

 Thanks to `getArgumentText` and `this` parser predefined keyword it is possible to capture the selected text or a link (when there is no selection) under any custom headline with spaces in its name.